-- 2.1 Where appropriate in consideration of public safety, cultural resources, critical area, and fish and wildlife habitat needs and constraints, acquire or obtain access rights, dedications, and easements to riverfront parcels, including levees and dikes, as available, and develop and enhance such access for the public benefit and enjoyment of the shoreline.
+- 2.1 Acquire or obtain access rights, dedications, and easements to riverfront parcels, including levees and dikes, as available, and develop and enhance such access for the public benefit and enjoyment of the shoreline.

 Goal 3: Provide for active and passive recreation and wildlife habitat areas necessary to serve increases in population and development and maintain design and landscape standards for public and private projects to enhance the livability of the City.